 Each year, the folks at Traditions Pottery Studio, just south of Blowing Rock, host a special event they call the Thanksgiving Kiln Opening.
 Always on the Saturday after Thanksgiving, it has become a major day for pottery collectors and fans of traditional Appalachian pieces.

 Most of the ceramics and pottery at Traditions Studio is fired in electric kilns, but twice a year, the old wood-fired kiln is used to create special items.
-At the Thanksgiving opening, folks can find Santa face jugs, snowmen, and other holiday-themed pieces, as well as pitchers, vases, and more- just in time for Christmas.
+At this year’s Thanksgiving opening, folks will find of Santa Face Jugs, teapots, owl mugs, chicks, cats, snowmen, candlesticks, and more!
+Items are created by the family potters: Lula Owens Bolick, Glenn Bolick; Ina Owens Bolick, Janet Bolick Calhoun, and Michael Calhoun.
 Plus, you can find the highly-collectible Owens Red pottery in the studio shop.
 “We wanted to offer wood-fired items for unique Christmas gifts.
-It’s been successful, and we’re now in our 23rd year,” potter Janet Calhoun says of the event.
+It’s been successful, and we’ve been doing it for over 20 years,” potter Janet Calhoun says of the event.

 Traditions Pottery is owned and operated by 5th and 6th generation potters, originating from Original Owens Pottery in Seagrove, NC.
 See more about Traditions Studio on their website.